 Table 29.
-Linxdisc Discovery Message
+Linxdisc Advertisement Message

-Field Description Type Linxdisc message type, currently only advertisements (2) is used.
+Field Description Version Linxdisc version type (1).
+Type Linxdisc message type, for advertisement (2) is used.
+Uptime sec The seconds part of the uptime.
+Uptime usec This microsecond part of the uptime.
 Linklen Length of linxname, c.f. below.
 Netlen Length of netname, c.f. below.
-Addr MAC-address to use when connecting to the sending host.
-Strings Carries two null-terminated strings, Linkname and Netname (cluster id).
+Strings Carries two null-terminated strings, Linkname and Netname (network cluster name).
 Link name is a unique identifier for the sending host ment to be used as the name of the link created by the receiving linxdisc.
-Netname is a unique cluster id string identifying a group of hosts that will form a LINX cluster .
+Network cluster name is a unique cluster id string identifying a group of hosts that will form a LINX cluster.

 Table 30.
-Linxdisc Discovery Message Definition
+Linxdisc Advertisment Message Definition